Oscar Wilde in prison (Michèle Mendelssohn, English)

 He was denied early release, but he was allowed books to read.
 To occupy his agitated mind, he requested dozens – in English, French, Italian, German.

-Click here to listen to our colleague, Dr. Sos Eltis, podcasting about Wilde.
+Listen to our colleague, Dr. Sos Eltis, podcasting about Wilde

-Click here to read about a happier time in Wilde’s life and his youthful adventures in Michèle Mendelssohn’s biography, Making Oscar Wilde.
+Read about a happier time in Wilde’s life and his youthful adventures in Michèle Mendelssohn’s biography, Making Oscar Wilde